hey-kader/kaderarnold.com/README.md

 ### Back End

 The serving script is written using NodeJS and Express.
+All http traffic uses a 301 http response(permanent redirect) to forward traffic through https.

 ## To Clone The Repository